Should I grow my business?

 - increased staff turnover - for example, if staff are given extra work, their morale could drop, their productivity could decrease or they could leave your business

 It's important to understand that growth can be a disruptive force.
 It can affect every single aspect of your business and put pressure on your staff, resources and finances.
-This is why you need to plan carefully and ask yourself the critical question - is my business ready to grow.
+This is why you need to plan carefully and ask yourself the key question - is my business ready to grow.